graphql/graphql.github.io/site/learn/Introduction.md

 }
 ```

-Learn more about GraphQL: the query language, type system, how the GraphQL service works, and as well as best practices for using GraphQL to solve common problems in the articles written in this section.
+Learn more about GraphQL&mdash;the query language, type system, how the GraphQL service works, as well as best practices for using GraphQL to solve common problems&mdash;in the articles written in this section.